 You have successfully linked your bank card to WeChat and should be able to use the Wallet function to pay bills, send and receive money, and shop henceforward.

 Initially, WeChat Wallet could only be used by individuals with a Chinese bank account [or local (Chinese) bank cards].
 Foreigners and even Chinese locals with foreign bank cards found it difficult to link their banks to WeChat Wallet.

 This year, WeChat added support for users wanting to link their foreign cards to WeChat Wallet.
 But there’s a catch.
 In fact, there two of them.

-- First, you have to be a valid China ID.
+- First, you need to have a valid China ID.

 - You can add only CREDIT CARDS from MasterCard, Visa, and JCB.
-Support for foreign debit card isn’t available at the moment.
+Support for foreign debit cards isn’t available at the moment.